 Being Too Nice Keeps You Isolated

-Once you’re too nice towards everyone, never offering up your opinion or showing the dark side of your personality, that your preferred fashion is bland, what you’re doing is disconnecting yourself, keeping yourself isolated.
+Once you’re too nice a person, always agreeing and never showing the dark side of your personality, as your facade is bland, what you’re doing is disconnecting yourself, keeping yourself isolated.

-If all you’re showing is your soft fluffy side, always being happy and cooperative, others won’t stick around for long.
+If all you’re showing is your soft fluffy side, always being happy and cooperative, most won’t stick around for long.
 They’ll find you boring and disingenuous.

 Just Get Real